castro-gzlz/mr-plotter/README.md

 #### [MODELS] | Include theoretical models

-In this section we list the complete set of models implemented in *mr-plotter*.
+In this section, we list the complete set of models implemented in *mr-plotter*.
 Their inclusion into your *mr-plots* is really easy!
 You just need to select as many **Possible values** as models you want to visualize separated by commas, as in these examples: Example1, Example2, etc. In some cases, a model is simply defined by **one Option**, and in others it is defined by a combination of **a few Options**.
-In the following, we show an example of both kinds of operation: the models from  Zeng et al. 2016,2019 (sinlge option) and Aguichine et al. 2021 (several options).
-For the remaining models, their corresponding tables with the **Options**, **Possibe values**, and **Descriptions** can be accessed through the corresonding **hyperlinks**.
+In the following, we show an example of both kinds of operation: the models from  Zeng et al. 2016,2019 (single option) and Aguichine et al. 2021 (several options).
+For the remaining models, their corresponding tables with the **Options**, **Possible values**, and **Descriptions** can be accessed through the corresponding **hyperlinks**.

 **[Zeng et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819..127Z/abstract)** and **[Zeng et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019PNAS..116.9723Z/abstract)**.
 Rocky planets, water worlds, and gas dwarfs | [Example](https://github.com/castro-gzlz/mr-plotter/tree/main?tab=readme-ov-file#example-1-the-simplest-case-contextualizing-a-new-planetary-system)